Rates of estimation for high-dimensional multi-reference alignment: Method-of-moments estimator

-We prove Lemma \ref{lemma:optimizationMoM} by showing that, with high probability, $\hat{\Phi}^\opt=\hat{\Phi}^\oracle(\phi')$ for some phase vector $\phi'$ that is equivalent to $\phi$.
-Then on this event, $\hat{\Phi}^\opt$ achieves the same loss as the oracle estimator.
+Then using $\hat{\Phi}^\opt$ achieves the same loss as using $\hat{\Phi}^\oracle(\phi)$.
 The main additional ingredient in the proof is a deterministic $\ell_\infty$-stability bound for recovery of the Fourier phases from the bispectrum, stated in the following result.

 \begin{Lemma} Fix any $\delta \in (0,\pi/3)$ and $\phi,\phi' \in \R^K$.
 Denote $\Phi_{k,l}=\phi_{k+l}-\phi_k-\phi_l$ and $\Phi_{k,l}'=\phi_{k+l}'-\phi_k'-\phi_l'$.
 If

 then there exists some $\alpha \in \R$ such that